Pregnancy and parental leave

 Background

 Prior to 2000, maternity coverage for physicians was sparse and excluded those in private practice.
-To address this inequity, the OMA prioritized the development of a maternity benefits package for physicians, and as part of the 2000 Physician Services Agreement, the OMA successfully negotiated funding for a new program — the Maternity Leave Benefits Program.
+To address this inequity, we prioritized the development of a maternity benefits package for physicians, and as part of the 2000 Physician Services Agreement, we successfully negotiated funding for a new program — the Maternity Leave Benefits Program.
 The MLBP provided female physicians with up to 17 weeks of paid maternity leave, with a maximum benefit amount of $880 per week.

-Specifically, those leaves that commence on or after April 1, 2022, will have an increased maximum benefit amount of $1,300, a longer eligible leave period of up to 17 weeks, more time to apply and a higher percentage (75 per cent) used to calculate pre-leave income, to name a few of the changes.
-Additionally, these new benefit parameters will apply to all physician parents, such as those giving birth or otherwise becoming a parent (including adoption and surrogates) and including stillbirth.
+Specifically, those leaves that commenced on or after April 1, 2022 had an increased maximum benefit amount of $1,300, a longer eligible leave period of up to 17 weeks, more time to apply and a higher percentage (75 per cent) used to calculate pre-leave income, to name a few of the changes.
+Additionally, these benefit parameters applied to all physician parents, such as those giving birth or otherwise becoming a parent (including adoption and surrogates) and including stillbirth.

 Timelines